 The next thing you’d notice about me is that I am a cheerful soul with a wacky sense of humour.
 I love to laugh.
 I’m an extroverted tornado, yet the majority of my friends are introverts.
 I have been well-instructed on how to care for introverts, so let’s nobody panic!

-I have been a musician since I was 14, and have been singing since I was 2.
-My first bass guitar was an Ibanez Roadstar II that I named Ebaneezer, or Ebby, for short.
+I’ve been a musician since I was 14, and have been singing since I was 2.
+My first bass guitar was an Ibanez Roadstar II that I named Ebenezer, or Ebby, for short.
 I went through a phase in my 30s, which was my mid-life crisis, and ended up with five basses.
-Then I sold two at 41 and started playing drums.
+Then I sold two at age 41 and started playing drums.
 I so dig being a drummer.
-Recently I had to sell my drum kit and it broke my heart, but accessible living is a must, so to a condo we shall go!
-However, I’m already plotting to get a Yamaha dd-75 for the flat.
-BECAUSE DRUMS!

 I’ve been married since the day before forever to my long-suffering husband, Bruce.
-I took his last name when we got married and joined Clan Gordon.
+I took his last name and joined Clan Gordon.
 We often tease each other about our Irish and Scottish rivalry.
 I always say that Jesus told me to love my enemies, so I married a Scot. 😉 We renewed our vows after being married 20 years, in a Celtic-themed wedding.
-Bruce says we are Super Married now.
+Bruce says we’re Super Married now.

 We are only children without children of our own.
 Our small family means that our close friends are our heart family.
 I enjoy having friends who are from all walks of life.
 I think growing up in Montreal made me feel that diversity is the natural way of things.
 Montreal to me was like the entire world lived in one city.
 We were glad to be Canadian, but we loved the Old Country, too, and held onto our parents’ cultures.
 I learned so much by listening to other people’s traditions.
 It expanded my world.